 If the hair is curly it’s best to cut when thoroughly wet so that it can be as straight as possible when cutting.
 Use a brush or the fine tooth comb to remove all tangles from the hair.

 Start by pull the hair straight through two fingers and cutting the bottom of the hair to the longest length that you wish it to be.
 If you prefer to have a clean neckline, don’t be afraid to take a razor to your neck and shave to the point you wish the hair to end; this gives a stopping point for shorter hair.

 Depending on the thickness, or distance apart that you wish the layers to be, grasp the next layer of hair between two fingers and make clean cuts.
 Be sure to leave some extra length since your hair is wet and will dry a bit shorter.
 Also, remember that you can always cut more off, but you can’t put it back.

 Repeat this process until you reach the top layer.
 Check the hair to make sure that it blends well.
 When using a powered set of shears, change your blade length for every half-inch or so that you move up through the hair, this will give a pretty good blended look.

-For touch-ups on the layers, or a quick, messy layering look, take an inch thick section of hair and twist as tightly as desired, cut at an upward angle and untwist.
+For touch-ups or a quick, messy layering look, take an inch thick section of hair and twist as tightly as desired, cut at an upward angle and untwist.
 Just remember, the tighter the twist, the stronger and shorter the layer will be.

 How to Pick A Suitable Men’s Layered Hairstyle?